finnor/laravel-menu/README.md

 php artisan db:seed --class=MenuSeeder
 ```

-Finally the sass and javascript for the menus must be added to your bundles
+Next the sass and javascript for the menus must be added to your bundles
 ```sass
 @import("vendor/menu/_menu");
 ```